raghebbenhamouda/CloudCertNotes/README.md

 ## AWS PrivateLink/VPC Endpoint Services

-- Safe way to expose services to 1000s of VPCs
+- Connect services privately from your service VPC to customers VPC
 - Works by leveraging Network Load Balancers on the service VPC and ENI on customer VPC
-- All traffic goes through the AWS Network and not the public internet
+- All traffic goes through the **AWS Network** and not the public internet

 ## Transit Gateway